 Protecting users in public networks

-DoH protects users in these public wireless networks, as the DNS resolver of the Wi-Fi network is bypassed, preventing user tracking and manipulation of data at this level.
-Therefore, DoH offers an opportunity to protect communications in an untrusted environment.
+The good news is that DoH protects users in these public wireless networks, as the DNS resolver of the Wi-Fi network is bypassed.
+This subsequently prevents user tracking and manipulation of data at this level.
+What that ultimately means is that DoH offers an opportunity to protect communications in an untrusted environment.
+It’s a great and wholly practical solution.

 What changes with DoH?